jj101k/circuitfind/README.md

 CPU: 3.5MHz, no particular caching.

-Available time: say 1s for 10 AI units.
+Available time: Up to say 0.5s per AI unit (they run one at a time).

 Note: The route required may extend far beyond the unit's move range, and in principle could extend to a little over half the map.

+Pointer size: 2 bytes

 # The algorithm